The crumbs are the perfect addition to this apple version of our popular galette.

 - 2 tbsp (¼ stick) margarine

 - Combine dough ingredients together by hand.
 Place in the refrigerator for 30 minutes.

 - On a floured surface, roll out dough into a 10 to 11-inch circle.
 Place dough on a sheet of baking paper.

 - Smear the apricot jam over most of the dough.

-- Lay down the apple slices slightly overlapping in a circle, leaving a 2-inch border.
-Fold up the edges of dough over the fruit and pinch into pleats.
+- Lay the apple slices slightly overlapping in a circle, leaving a 2-inch border.
+Fold up the edges of the dough over the fruit and pinch into pleats.

-- Combine crumb ingredients together with your fingers forming coarse crumbs.
+- Combine crumbs ingredients together with your fingers forming coarse crumbs.

 - Spray border with nonstick cooking spray and sprinkle crumbs generously over dough and fruit.
 At this point you can freeze it as-is.
 When ready to bake, just defrost and bake.

 - Bake at 400°F for 55-60 minutes.

 FOR EXCLUSIVE CONTENT AND A PEEK BEHIND THE SCENES, MAKE SURE TO JOIN OUR WHATSAPP STATUS HERE.